This post may contain affiliate links, from which we earn an income.

 - Check with your car hire company about taking your car outside of Italy if you are planning this as part of your road trip.
 Most do allow this but need to be notified in advance.

 Hire a car for your Italian road trip from a reputable and recommended national or international chain like our trusted partners in Italy, Rental Cars.
-These are some common issues that occur when collecting a rental car in Italy;
+These are some common situations that occur when collecting a rental car in Italy;

 - Not all marks and scratches (inside and out) have been noted.
 Make sure you note anything down that it not recorded and take dated photographs.